- September 12, 2024

 "Amedama" is a single-player action game with a beautiful story set in mid 19th century Japan.
 As a soul without a physical form, you'll possess different bodies to gain control of various weapons and fighting styles, facing different foes and new characters along the way.
 Your choices in this repeating seven day period will impact the story's outcome, creating a unique human drama with every playthrough.
 The game features the soul-shifting showdowns and counteraction using the sword technique of Usetsu Tensei sword style.

-- The art style and environment design are visually appealing, with well-crafted low poly 3D models and immersive backgrounds.
+- The art style and environment design are visually appealing, with low poly 3D models and immersive backgrounds that enhance the overall atmosphere.

-- The story is intricate and non-linear, with relatable characters and a variety of paths to explore, reminiscent of the 'Way of the Samurai' series.
+- The story is engaging with a branching narrative that offers different paths and perspectives, reminiscent of the 'Way of the Samurai' series.

-- The combat can feel repetitive and lacks depth, often devolving into simple countering and recovery mechanics.
+- The combat can feel repetitive and lacks depth, often devolving into simple countering and parrying, which may not be satisfying for all players.

-- The game suffers from a lack of polish, with bugs and issues such as quest flags not activating properly and repetitive gameplay due to the 7-day looping system.
+- The game suffers from a lack of polish, with bugs and issues such as quest flags not activating properly and a frustrating 7-day looping system that can lead to repetitive gameplay.

 story